Games on Endogenous Networks: Framework

 \end{definition}

-Note that our primary definitions require strict preferences over links.
-This is technically convenient because it facilitates the cleanest characterization of stable networks, but one could obtain weaker results using analogous solution concepts that permit indifference.
+\begin{remark} Note that our primary definitions require strict preferences over links.
+This is technically convenient because it facilitates the cleanest characterization of stable networks, but one could obtain weaker results using analogous solution concepts that permit indifference.\footnote{We say the outcome is \textbf{weakly pairwise stable} if in the second bullet we replace the weak inequality with a strict inequality (there can exist a link $ij$ such that $i$ is indifferent about deleting it), and in the third bullet we require one of the two inequalities to be strict (two players may both be indifferent about adding the missing link between them).
+For the definition of weak pairwise Nash stability, the weak inequality in the last line becomes a strict inequality---we only require that no player can strictly benefit from deleting a subset of her links.} Whenever we simply write ``pairwise (Nash) stable,'' this should be understood as ``strictly pairwise (Nash) stable.''
 More substantively, both of these solution concepts reflect that link formation requires mutual consent.
 An outcome is strictly pairwise stable if $\mathbf{s}$ is a Nash equilibrium given the graph, no player wants to unilaterally delete a link, and no pair of players jointly wish to form a link.
-Pairwise Nash stability adds the stronger requirement that no player benefits from simultaneously changing her action and deleting some subset of her links.
-Whenever two players consider adding a link between them, they take the action profile $\mathbf{s}$ as given.
-Section \ref{sec:foundations} discusses this assumption and provides foundations for it.
+Pairwise Nash stability adds the stronger requirement that no player benefits from simultaneously changing her action and deleting some subset of her links. \end{remark}

+\begin{remark} Whenever a player considers changing her action, she treats the network as fixed, and whenever two players consider adding a link between them, they treat the action profile $\mathbf{s}$ as fixed.
+Other modeling choices (e.g., allowing more deviations) may come to mind; \cref{sec:foundations} offers a detailed discussion the methodological reasons for our choice.
+However, even if we evaluated a larger set of deviations, results that apply to every pairwise stable outcome still apply to whatever remains.
+Thus, we see the set of deviations as \emph{the minimal ones needed to ensure the predictions in our results hold}, rather than as a constraint on which deviations players are allowed to consider. \end{remark}

-Note that standard models of network games and strategic network formation are nested in our framework.
+\begin{remark} Note that standard models of network games and strategic network formation are nested in our framework.
 To represent a network game on a fixed graph $G$, one can take the utility functions from the network game and add terms so it is strictly optimal for all players to include exactly the links in $G$.
 Pairwise stable outcomes in the corresponding network game with network formation correspond to Nash equilibria in the original network game.
-To represent a model of network formation, simply make each $S_i$ a singleton (and let the payoffs correspond to those in the network formation model).
+To represent a model of network formation, simply make each $S_i$ a singleton (and let the payoffs correspond to those in the network formation model). \end{remark}